afshinsadeghi/SteinerNet/README.md

 ## Version History on Cran
 https://cran.r-project.org/src/contrib/Archive/SteinerNet/

-# News
-## 2017 Nov
-Due to number of requests to work with newer version of R which are based on igraph instead of igraph0 I update the code of SteinerNet

 # Citation
-To use this code in your research please cite this the article related to this package:
+To use this code in your work, please cite the article related to this package:

 Steiner tree methods for optimal sub-network identification: an empirical study